akashdeepchand/Repo-Schlep/README.md

 6. To close the server, press Ctrl+C.
 ### Run without Django and SQL Workbench
 1. Run API.py in VS code Terminal
-2. Give all the desired output in the terminal
+2. Give all the desired intput in the terminal
 3. Output will popup in a webpage on your default browser (data will not be saved anywhere)